rafakadletz/rafakadletz/README.md

 - 👋 Hi, I’m @rafakadletz
-- 👀 I’m interested in javascript devolopment
+- 👀 I’m interested in javascript development
 - 🌱 I’m currently working on a javascript project, which is a Open Government Data portal.